Set Effective Language Goals, the Right Way (Without The Overwhelm!)

 1. Reflect on Your Language Journey & Motivation

-Your why doesn’t have to be deep, but it needs to be clear—because it will keep you going when motivation dips.
+Your “why” doesn’t have to be deep, but it does need to be clear — because when motivation fades, purpose keeps you moving.

 2. Align Your Learning with Your Interests & Needs

-Research shows that learners who engage with topics they enjoy stay motivated longer and see better progress.
+Research shows that learners who engage with topics they actually care about are more likely to stay consistent — and consistency is where results come from.

 Ask yourself: